entelo/industrialist/README.md

 end
 ```

 But, factories of this type also have issues.
-If your keys are not easily mapped to a convention, you won't be able to use this type of factory.
+If your convention changes, you'll have to edit the factory, which violates teh Open/Closed principle.
+Or, if your keys are not easily mapped to a convention, you won't be able to use this type of factory.
 For example, the `Cabriolet` class above corresponds to the key `:convertible`.

 You can find a deeper dive into the motivations behind Industrialst [here](https://engineering.entelo.com/extension-without-modification-cb0f9cfb64a3).